Hi there friend and Welcome aboard!!

 Since the Pro version is almost exactly the same as the premiums at a lower price, I recommend them as the easy solution to your hard hitting bass needs..

 Well that’s about it for today my friend!
-Hope you enjoyed my comparison review of the Beyerdynamic DT Pro vs. Premium!
+Hope you enjoyed my comparison review of the Beyerdynamic DT990 Pro vs. Premium!

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Please let me know down below or Contact me!!